-1.7.16 Time-based methods
+1.7.17 Time-based methods

 DataSet.set_date(self[, year, month, day,]) Set the date in a dataset You should only do this if you have to fix/change a dataset with a single, not multiple dates.
 DataSet.select_months(self[, months]) Select months from a dataset This method will subset the dataset to only contain months within the list given.
 DataSet.select_season(self[, season]) Select season from a dataset DataSet.select_years(self[, years]) Select years from a dataset This method will subset the dataset to only contain years within the list given.

-nctoolkit.DataSet.set_date
+DataSet.shift_hours(self[, shift]) Shift times in dataset by a number of hours DataSet.shift_days(self[, shift]) Shift times in dataset by a number of days nctoolkit.DataSet.set_date